chef-boneyard/chef-web-docs-2016/includes_chef/includes_chef_why_origins.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-|opscode| began as a consulting company named HJK Solutions, which built fully automated infrastructure for startups.
+|company_name| began as a consulting company named HJK Solutions, which built fully automated infrastructure for startups.
 Everything from installing operating systems to full application development.
 Over the course of building a dozen or so different startups on the same basic infrastructure timeline (over a one year period), we realized that getting to a place where everyone could have a fully automated infrastructure, regardless of the expertise of their system administrators, was possible.
 Only a few things stood in the way:

 * A fully automated infrastructure is a fully integrated infrastructure.
 The different components need to be able to communicate with each other.
 (Your application informs your infrastructure, just like your infrastructure informs your application.)
 * Configuration management is the fundamental bedrock of infrastructure automation.
 For the infrastructure to be fully automated, it must expose configuration management as a service.